 For folks who love the traditions of Christmas—fragrant trees, hand-blown glass ornaments, elegantly carved candleholders, sweetly spiced cookies and Old World carols—head to this small town southwest of the Twin Cities in the Minnesota River Valley, with its Glockenspiel and German flair, decked out throughout the holiday season in lights and garland.

 Many traditions—including Christmas trees and nutcrackers—came from Germany, and you can find heirloom-worthy holiday gifts at shops such as Domeier’s German Store, the Guten Tag Haus and Lambrecht’s.
-The city hosts a Parade of Lights on Friday, Nov.
-24, followed by an open house at the Menzel Christmas Village at the Brown County History Museum, which runs through the end of the year.
+The city hosts a Parade of Lights on Black Friday, followed by an open house at the Menzel Christmas Village at the Brown County History Museum, which runs through the end of the year.

 'Up North' Lovers: Walker

 If you crave summers at the lake all year long, recapture that “Up North” feeling with a trip to Walker, which hugs the southern shore of northern Minnesota’s bearpaw-shaped Leech Lake.
 Stores such as Lundrigan’s Clothing and Christmas Point Wild Rice Co. exude an at-the-cabin vibe, while Reed’s Family Outdoor Outfitters offers all the ice fishing gear, warm layers and boots you need to get onto Minnesota’s lakes no matter the season.